thepassle/wc-testing-workshop/README.md

 You can now go ahead and write tests for your budget app that you implemented earlier today.

+Some things to test could be:

+- Does the component calculate the correct leftover amount?
+- Does it add a transaction correctly?
+- Does it submit a transaction correctly?
+- Does it correctly update the progress/status bar width when transactions are updated?
+- Does it pass automated a11y tests?

+Can you think of more? 😉

 ## 📝 Tips

 ### Running tests in `watch mode`